jdiazrv/pressure-sensor-esp32/README.md

    - To upload these files, click on the "Upload Filesystem Image" option in PlatformIO. **Before doing this, make sure to close any PlatformIO terminals to avoid port-related errors.**

-## WiFi Connectivity and Network Behavior
+### WiFi Connectivity and Network Behavior
+- The device offers two WiFi modes: Station Mode and Access Point (AP) Mode.
+- **Station Mode**:
+  - In this mode, the device connects to an existing WiFi network.
-- If the device cannot connect to a pre-configured WiFi network, it automatically creates an Access Point (AP) with the SSID `Windlass_AP`.
-Users can connect to this AP to select the working WiFi network.
+  - If the device cannot connect to the pre-configured network (e.g., network unavailable or incorrect credentials), it automatically creates a temporary Access Point named `watermaker_config`.
+This allows the user to connect directly to the device and select or reconfigure the WiFi network.
+  - Access the device at `watermaker.local` or through the IP address assigned by the router.
-- The code is designed to automatically search for a SIGNALK server, simplifying the process of integrating with boat instrumentation systems.
+  - In Station Mode, the software automatically searches for a SignalK server, simplifying integration with boat instrumentation systems.
-- Currently, the program requires a WiFi connection to function.
-In the future, there are plans to allow operation in either AP mode or connected to a WiFi network, providing greater flexibility in various environments.
+- **AP Mode**:
+  - The device creates its own WiFi network named `watermaker`.
+This mode is useful when no existing WiFi network is available.
+  - Users can configure the AP's password for secure access.
+  - Access the device at `watermaker.local` or via the default IP `192.168.4.1`.
+- **Mode Selection and Configuration**:
+  - The operational mode can be selected and configured through the web interface.
+- **Reset Feature**:
+  - If AP mode is selected but the password is forgotten, you can reset the device using the ESP8266's physical reset button.
+This will reset the AP password to '12345678'.

+Overall, the device is designed to be versatile, capable of operating connected to an existing WiFi network or independently in AP mode.
+Its adaptive network behavior ensures continuous accessibility and functionality in various operational scenarios.

 ## Web Interface for Pressure Monitoring
 This project includes a web interface for real-time monitoring of pressure readings, tailored for MAB WaterMaker systems.
 The interface features two radial gauges, each displaying a different aspect of the watermaker's operation: